 Types of traditional open back disc surgery

-Examples of traditional disc surgery include:
+Examples of traditional open spine disc surgery include:

 - Anterior cervical discectomy and fusion.
 This surgery is designed to treat a cervical bulging disc or herniated disc.
 During the procedure, a surgeon will make a 1- to 2-inch incision in the side of the neck to access the damaged disc.
 Once the damaged disc is located, the surgeon will remove the disc and a corresponding ligament.
 Then, bone that has been taken from a donor site in the body is used to fill the space where the bulging or herniated disc used to be.
 This encourages the vertebrae above and below the damaged disc to fuse permanently.
 Possible complications from this disc surgery include difficulty swallowing, because of the location of the incision, failure to relieve neck or back pain symptoms and damage to the nerve root or spinal cord.